Sexual Harassment: Get Support

 Sexual harassment can include the following behaviors:

-- Sex-specific derogatory names, i.e, calling a woman slut or whore
+- Sex-specific derogatory names, for example, calling a woman slut or whore

 - Spreading sexual rumors